jscottsmith/jscottsmith.github.io/docs/react-16s-stellar-new-portal-api/index.md

 ## The Portal API

-React 16 landed with a helpful [new API](https://reactjs.org/docs/portals.html) called _portals_ which is a first-class way of rendering children into a DOM node outside of the parent component's hierarchy.
-Before 16 you had to provide your own solution for breaking outside of this hierarchy -- now it's just as simple as calling:
+React 16 landed with a helpful [new API](https://reactjs.org/docs/portals.html) called _portals_, which is a first-class way of rendering children into a DOM node outside of the parent component's hierarchy.
+Before 16, you had to provide your own solution for breaking outside of this hierarchy.
+Now it's just as simple as calling:

 ```
 ReactDOM.createPortal(<Component>, domNode)